mdbasheer-tech/SQL-DATA-WAREHOUSE-PROJECT/README.md

 Scope: Focus on the latest dataset only; historization of data is not required.
 Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

-data-warehouse-project/
-│
+📂 Data Warehouse Project Structure
+1. datasets/
-├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
+- Contains raw datasets used for the project.
-├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
-│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+- Sources: ERP and CRM systems.
+- Purpose: Acts as the Bronze layer (raw ingestion).

+2. docs/
+Project documentation and architecture details.
+- etl.drawio → Diagram showing ETL techniques and methods.
+- data_architecture.drawio → Overall project architecture diagram.
-│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+- data_catalog.md → Dataset catalog with field descriptions and metadata.
-│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
-│   ├── data_models.drawio              # Draw.io file for data models (star schema)
+- data_flow.drawio → Data flow diagram (how data moves through layers).
+- data_models.drawio → Data models (e.g., star schema).
-│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+- naming-conventions.md → Guidelines for consistent naming of tables, columns, and files.

-│
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+3. scripts/
+SQL scripts for ETL and transformations.
+- bronze/ → Scripts for extracting and loading raw data.
+- silver/ → Scripts for cleaning and transforming data.
+- gold/ → Scripts for creating analytical models (business-ready).

+4. tests/
-├── tests/                              # Test scripts and quality files │
+- Test scripts and quality assurance files.
+- Ensures data accuracy, consistency, and reliability across layers.

+5. Root Files
-├── README.md                           # Project overview and instructions
+- README.md → Project overview and instructions.
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
+- LICENSE → License information for repository usage.
+- .gitignore → Specifies files/directories ignored by Git.
+- requirements.txt → Dependencies and requirements for the project.